William H. Wiley: Publishing company

 In 1876, he entered the publishing business with his father and brother, co-founding a firm under the name of John Wiley & Sons.
 The family company began by publishing works by authors such as Cooper, Emerson, Melville, and Poe.
 Once in charge, Wiley phased out all publishing programs not concerned with science and technology and established the firm as America's premier publisher of scientific and technical books.
 By 1895 the company became a worldwide organization, distributing American scientific knowledge around the globe.

-Wiley died in East Orange on May 2, 1925, and was interred in Rosedale Cemetery in Orange, New Jersey.
+Wiley died in East Orange on May 2, 1925.